Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ### Function's identification

-To have a better grasp on what the MAV will have to be able to perform, it's functions had to be placed within their contexts (Fig.2).
+To have a better understanding of what the MAV will need to be able to do, its functions required to be contextualized (Fig.2).